ayoayco/blog/_posts/2023-05-29-mind-numbing-technical-debt.md

 ## This Could've Been Avoided, Could It?

 In the summer of 1985, [Back to the Future](https://en.wikipedia.org/wiki/Back_to_the_Future) hit the cinemas and became the highest-grossing film of the year.
 Everyone dreamed of somehow being able to fix their bad status quo by traveling to the past and maybe tweaking small details of their life.

-I still wasn't alive back then, but I sure still liked the movie after I watched it recently--and the core concept behind it really makes one think...
+I still wasn't alive back then to catch the cinema release, but I sure still liked the movie after I watched it recently--and the core concept behind it really makes one think...

 What if I was at the beginning of this project?
 What could have I done to prevent this codebase from giving my future self all this trouble?